minorg/minorgordon.net/_posts/2021-02-06-writing-to-learn.md

 Zinsser also advocates studying masterful writing as a way to improve one's practice. _Writing to Learn_ recounts a number of interviews with professors at Gustavus Adolphus College in Minnesota, following the introduction of [writing across the curriculum](https://en.wikipedia.org/wiki/Writing_across_the_curriculum):

-> "'Reading, writing and thinking are all integrated," said Kevin Byrne, associate professor of history.
-'An idea can have value in itself, but its usefulness diminishes to the extent that you can't articulate it to someone else. ...'"
+> 'Reading, writing and thinking are all integrated," said Kevin Byrne, associate professor of history.
+'An idea can have value in itself, but its usefulness diminishes to the extent that you can't articulate it to someone else. ...'
 >
-> "Early in the term Professor Byrne told his students to bring in a historical passage that they considered well written and to explain why.
-'It forces them to think about the elements that go into good writing,' he said, 'and it shows them that there are many different kinds of good writing, not just one.'"
+> Early in the term Professor Byrne told his students to bring in a historical passage that they considered well written and to explain why.
+'It forces them to think about the elements that go into good writing,' he said, 'and it shows them that there are many different kinds of good writing, not just one.'